open-contracting-archive/kingfisher-vagrant/docs/hosted.rst

 Once logged in, you can run process operations as per the `kingfisher-process documentation <https://kingfisher-process.readthedocs.io/en/latest/cli.html>`_

+You can `browse the information in the web UI. <http://process.ocdskingfisher.opendataservices.coop/app>`_

 Access for Postgres Database queries
 ------------------------------------